kallimachos/docs/doc/talks/code-for-writers.rst

 - work on a branch, not on production, and always be able to roll back
 - code with reuse in mind and structure your work with an eye to future changes
 - code consistently; look to upstream style guides (this applies to docs too;
-  don't waste time writing and maintaining an entire guide that when you can adopt one and add your own bits to it)
+  don't waste time writing and maintaining an entire guide when you can adopt one and add your own bits to it)
 - contribute upstream; avoid bespoke solutions when possible (don't just help yourself, help everyone)